Vismajor/cisco_python_taster/README.md

 >	- loop through the variables (**for x in xs**) and 'temporary' variables
 >	- understand performance implications of improving your code (**2n vs n+1 vs 4 lines of code**)

 Let's store some planet information.
-We'll need a new file:
+We'll need a new file, let's call it planets.py.

-- create a file in that folder `touch planets.py`
-- open that file in atom editor `atom planets.py`

-Students: In that new file, create a variable called planet and put in it  string 'Mercury'.
+In that new file, create a variable called planet and put in it  string 'Mercury'.
 Then print it on the screen.
 You know how to do it!
 Students run the file.
 Make sure they run the correct file.

 ```python